niccolocorsani/front-end-hci/README.md

 # Overview
-*In this section give a broad overview of the project goals and plan*

-- **Academic Year**: 2019-2020
+- **Academic Year**: 2021-2022
-- **Project Title**: Cross-device interaction between smartphones and interactive surfaces
+- **Project Title**: Client consultant interaction application
-- **Students**: John Smith and Marco Rossi
+- **Students**: Niccolò Corsani
-- **CFUs**: 9 (or 6)
+- **CFUs**: 9

-In this project we will re-implement the underlying technology and some of the interaction modalities from the literature on cross-device interaction [1].
-We will implement a Kivy-based subsystem for detecting touch events with smartphones on an interactive table.
-That is, we will detect when, where, and (some elements) of how a user physically touches the table with his smartphone.
-Key to this low-level subsystem will be the association of tap events with specific smartphones.
-This will be done using accelerometer and gyroscope measurements as described in \[1\].
-Our implementation will require a both a mobile smartphone application, and a software component integrated in Kivy GUI application.
-Selected interaction modalities from [1] will be implemented to demonstrate the potential of this technology.
+The Project concerns the development of a web application for the management, saving and manipulation of different types of data useful for the interaction between generic customers and consultants.
+In particular, the functions made available by the application are those of: saving data that identify a customer and a consultant, booking an appointment between them and displaying the consultants' position on a map.

 # Tools and Techniques
 *In this section list the tools and any special techniques you will employ.*